Maplewood vs Oak Springs Elementary: A vs F in Austin ISD (2025 TEA)

 English Learners 7.2% 8.8%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Maplewood Elementary school page or the Oak Springs Elementary school page.
+For the full TEA breakdown on each campus, including the rating history back to 2019, visit the Maplewood Elementary school page or the Oak Springs Elementary school page.

-Maplewood: An A Rated Gem in Central East Austin
+Maplewood: A Quietly Excellent Campus in Central East Austin

-Oak Springs: A Tiny Campus With Big Challenges
+Oak Springs: A Tiny Campus Under Real Pressure

 The Neighborhoods